Byrde/terraform-project-registry/projects/n8n-ibkr/README.md

 **Problem**: Cannot connect to IB Gateway from n8n workflows

 **Solutions**:
-- Verify the port matches your trading mode: `http://localhost:4001` for paper trading, `http://localhost:7497` for live trading
+- Verify the port is correct: `http://localhost:5000`
 - Check that both containers are running in the same Cloud Run service
 - Review Cloud Run logs for the `ib-gateway` container to see connection errors